Hunterdii/GeeksforGeeks-POTD/August 2024 GFG SOLUTION/14(Aug) Longest Common Substring.md

 # <b>14.
 Longest Common Substring</b>

+The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/problems/longest-common-substring1452/1)

 ## Problem Description

 Given two strings, `str1` and `str2`, your task is to find the length of the longest common substring between the two given strings.